Yagoobz/ActiveDirectoryProjectPart5/README.md

 <br />
 <img src="..." height="30%" width="70%" alt="Disk Sanitization Steps"/>

 This created a username that I can easily locate in Splunk by performing a targeted search.
 To find it, I simply enter "index=endpoint NewLocalUser" in the search tab.
-Voila!
+Boom!
 There it is, ready for me to explore.
 <br />
 <br />
 <img src="..." height="30%" width="70%" alt="Disk Sanitization Steps"/>